tylerhimes/tylerhimes.github.io/_posts/2023-05-08-cnn-fruit-classification.md

 <br>
 #### Analysis Of Training Results

-As we again saved our training process to the *history* object, we can now analyse & plot the performance (Classification Accuracy, and Loss) of the updated network epoch by epoch.
+As we again saved our training process to the *history* object, we can now analyze and plot the performance (Classification Accuracy and Loss) of the updated network epoch by epoch.

-The below image shows the same two plots we analysed for the tuned network, the first showing the epoch by epoch **Loss** for both the training set (blue) and the validation set (orange) & the second show the epoch by epoch **Classification Accuracy** again, for both the training set (blue) and the validation set (orange).
+The below image shows the same two plots we analyzed for the tuned network: the first shows the epoch by epoch **Loss** for both the training set (blue) and the validation set (orange).
+The second shows the epoch by epoch **Classification Accuracy** for both the training set (blue) and the validation set (orange).

 <br>
 ![alt text](/img/posts/cnn-vgg16-accuracy-plot.png "VGG16 Accuracy Plot")

 <br>
-Firstly, we can see a peak Classification Accuracy on the validation set of around **98%** which is equal to the highest we have seen from all networks so far, but what is impressive is that it achieved this in only 10 epochs!
+First, we can see a peak Classification Accuracy on the validation set of around **98%**, which is equal to the highest we have seen from all networks so far.
+What is impressive is that it achieved this in only 10 epochs!

 <br>
 #### Performance On The Test Set

-During training, we assessed our updated networks performance on both the training set and the validation set.
-Here, like we did for all other networks, we will get a view of how well our network performs when predict on data that was *no part* of the training process whatsoever - our test set.
+During training, we assessed our updated network's performance on both the training set and the validation set.
+Here, like we did for all other networks, we will get a view of how well our network performs when predicting on data that was *no part* of the training process whatsoever - our test set.

 We run the exact same code as we did for the earlier networks, with the only change being to ensure we are loading in network file for the updated network

 <br>
 #### Test Set Classification Accuracy

-Our VGG16 network scored **98%** on the Test Set, higher than that of our best custom network.
+Our VGG16 network scored **98%** on the Test Set - higher than that of our best custom network.

 <br>
 #### Test Set Confusion Matrix

-As mentioned each time, while overall Classification Accuracy is very useful, but it can hide what is really going on with the network's predictions!
+As mentioned each time, while overall Classification Accuracy is very useful, it can hide what is really going on with the network's predictions!

 Our 98% Test Set accuracy at an *overall* level tells us that we don't have too much to worry about here, but for comparisons sake let's take a look!

 Running the same code from the baseline section on results for our updated network, we get the following output:

 ```
 actual_label     apple  avocado  banana  kiwi  lemon  orange
 predicted_label
 apple              1.0      0.0     0.0   0.0    0.0     0.0